 No we don’t.
 We will be leaving an invoice with your school’s office on the day of the field trip, and then you will have net 30 days to pay.
 If you have a cheque ready on the day of the session, you can give it to the Facilitator; otherwise you can mail the cheque to our office.

-Senses, Rocks & Minerals, Awesome Bridges, Wheels & Levers, Light & Shadows, Mechanisms Using Electricity, Classroom Chemistry, and Evidence & Investigation all qualify for the Multi-Session Discount, provided the following conditions are met: the field trips must take place in the same school with 2 sessions of the same field trip on the same day and in the same room with no teardown required between sessions.
+Senses, Sound & Light, Awesome Bridges, Simple Machines, Rocks & Fossils, Wheels & Levers, Light & Shadows, Mechanisms Using Electricity, Classroom Chemistry, and Evidence & Investigation all qualify for the Multi-Session Discount, provided the following conditions are met: the field trips must take place in the same school with 2 sessions of the same field trip topic on the same day and in the same room with no teardown required between sessions.